GitExplorer1243/SVBO-Unofficial-Update/README.md

 Credits

 A big help and shoutout to the awesome Theoddon for letting me use his mod and spreadsheet!
-Also thanks to Minothilos for also letting me use his spectacular "SVBO Continued" for inspiration - go check him out!